 The best iPad Air stylus for drawing and note-taking can be characteristized as pen models that have true pressure sensitivity, communication between the iPad Air, bluetooth connection, palm rejection, tilt technology and ‘gesture’ features.

 Apple has evolved it’s previous iPad Air models 1, 2, 3 and 4th generations to work better with the Apple pencil than any other third party stylus.
 This means having full functionality: true pressure sensitivity and gesture features (such as double tapping to switch brush sizes) with the Apple Pencil.

 Inexpensive third party alternatives only work properly for writing and note taking.
 These third party alternatives are not ideal for pro-level artwork since they do not integrate proper pressure sensitivity with apps such as procreate.

 Using Procreate?
 See: The Best Stylus for Procreate (iPad Air & Pro)

-In this post I’ll be covering in further detail the Best Stylus for iPad Air as well as apple pencil alternatives and the additional features that will help those drawing or note-taking choose the proper stylus.
+In this post I’ll be covering in further detail the Best Stylus for iPad Air and iPad Air 2 as well as apple pencil alternatives and the additional features that will help those drawing or note-taking choose the proper stylus.